 So honored to have world class WWII historian Greg Kyle a part of our team!
 “Each year, my World War Two reenactor friends and I don the uniforms of our relatives to attend the 1940s Ball in Boulder, Colorado.
 It promises to be a night of vintage gowns, uniforms, music and entertainment, and it delivers!
 During the previous 5 years, the 1940s Ball has developed into the closest thing to time travel in Colorado.
 It is probably the most fun I can have reliving the times of our beloved Golden Age music, stars and WWII Veterans.
 Every year, there is so much happening that I can’t see it all, unless I stop dancing to the swingin’ Big Band music.
 Regardless, it’s wonderful to pause my 21st century life for one summer night and mingle with guests amongst the airplanes, tanks, jeeps and displays we set up.

 Pin-Up Judge, Sponsor

 We love our Cha Cha!
-She’s one of our Pin Up Contest judges with years of experience with pin ups and she has been involved with the Ball for years:) She also behind our biggest Pin Up prize with her company Vanity Dollz Studio where she styles and shoots the 1st place winner!
+She’s one of our Mr and Ms. Vintage Contest judges with years of experience with vintage style and she has been involved with the Ball since the very beginning:) She’s also a sponsor with her company Vanity Dollz Studio where she does vintage styling!
 From Cha Cha: “I’m an old soul with a passion for recreating classic looks of yesteryear.
 Being part of the 1940’s ball has been such a pleasure to not only honor the men and women of this country, but live in the past.
 The ball recreates something so classic and full of rich essences of the 40’s.
 You can feel the happiness in the room and the simplicity of how life use to be like..
 I love old classic movies where women were fashion and the men were dapper..
 Nothing puts you closer to the past than these effects and I look forward to every event.

 The inspiration: Edward and Joan James:)